Home Vancouver Monthly Calendar Vancouver Pride Festival

 When and Where

 The Vancouver Pride Festival usually takes place the week leading up to BC Day which includes the first Monday in August.
-Most of the events take place in Vancouver’s West End, including at Sunset Beach.
+Most of the events take place in Vancouver’s West End.
 There are also events at other downtown locations though, as well as Pride at the Pier in North Vancouver.

-Below was the schedule for the 2022 Pride Festival.
-(Note: All events are subject to change.)
-2023 details will likely be comparable.
+Below is the schedule for the 2024 Pride Festival as of mid-March.
+(Note: All event details are subject to change.)

 July